Some gifts for me

 This adventure inspired a text adventure of their own at ACKspace.

-The next gift is by Jeroen Domburg (aka Sprite_tm).
+The next gift is by Jeroen Domburg (also known as Sprite_tm).
 He has made me a puzzle; what does it do?
 It looks like a heap of old electronic parts soldered together, on the back of four eproms.
 Everything seems to be connected at random, leaving many pins not connected at all and others connected in ways that do not make any sense.
 There's no power source but there are leds.
 There is even an electret microphone in the heap.
 Jeroen told me it really does something.

 Once you put the heap in direct sunlight, things start to happen.
 It starts to tick, buzz and squeal, depending on the amount of light.
 Jeroen had noticed that eproms sort of work like tiny solar panels.
 The eproms on the bottom are not just for decoration, they are the power source.
 Combined they output about 0.7 V, just enough to power the thing.
 Some of the parts make an oscillator, connected to the blue piezo speaker in the middle.
 The other parts serve as decoration.